bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-10-18-newsletter.md

   `multi_a` fragment is introduced exclusively for P2TR descriptors that matches the semantics of `multi` in P2WSH descriptors.
-The discussion on the PR notes that a majority of the work went towards proper tracking of the changed resource limits for tapscript.
+The discussion on the PR notes that a majority of the work went towards proper tracking of the changed resource limits for tapscript. {% assign timestamp="38:07" %}

 - [Eclair #2703][] discourages spenders from forwarding payments through the local node when the node's balance is low and it would probably